anushi13prsnl/Week-1-Crop-Fertilizer-recom-system/README.md

-# 🌾 Crop Management System
+# 🌾 Crop & Fertilizer Recommendation System

 Welcome! 👋
 This repository documents our **machine learning journey** in building a Crop Management System.
 It now includes progress from both **Week 1** and **Week 2** 🚀